DefalterXD/Library/README.md

 With form for adding books if the field or all fields is empty then the book would be created with default parameters, which was declared at corresponding function.

-And for editing books I add condition for each field wether it's empty or not.
+And for editing books I add condition for each field whether it's empty or not.
 So it could apply changes or not depending on that condition.

 ## Lessons Learned: